 Promote a sense of urgency.
 If your subscribers feel as though they might be missing out on something if they don’t open the message, they’ll be more likely to check it out.
 Examples of these types of subject lines might be, “[Event] registration ending soon!” or “Last day to pre-order [product],” etc.

 Personalise the subject line.
-Any custom fields you’ve created in our software can also be typed into the subject line.
+Any custom fields you’ve created in your CRM software can also be typed into the subject line.
 Using this method, you can reference your subscribers’ specific interests, geographical areas, past purchases, etc, in the subject line, to make it relevant to each individual subscriber.